JanuarySnow/Curseadelica/README.md

 Space required : around 250GB+ I guess

-performance : bad ( no seriopusly, I got around 40 fps in Whiterun on my 4070ti )
+performance : bad ( no seriously, I got around 40 fps in Whiterun on my 4070ti )

+Performance in Curseadelica VR is better for some reason, dont ask me why.

 Enjoy!